Top and Beauty synergies in SMEFT-fits at present and future colliders: Observables

 Including $b\rightarrow s$ observables allows to put new and stronger constraints on SMEFT coefficients.
 The interplay of $b\rightarrow s\gamma$ transitions with $t \bar t \gamma$ has been worked out in \cite{Bissmann:2019gfc}.
 BSM contributions to the former are induced at one-loop level by $\tilde C_{uB}$, $\tilde C_{uW}$, $\tilde C_{uG}$, and $\tilde C^{(3)}_{\varphi q}$.

 For $b\rightarrow s \ell^+ \ell^-$ transitions, tree level contributions to $\Delta C_{9,10}$ arise from $\tilde C^+_{\varphi q}$, $\tilde C^+_{lq}$, defined in Eq.~\eqref{eq:def-Cpm}, and $\tilde C_{qe}$.
 The latter cancels, however, in the left-chiral combination $\Delta C_{9}-\Delta C_{10}$, which is the one that gives the dominant interference term in semileptonic $B$ decays with the SM.
 We therefore expect only little sensitivity to $\tilde C_{qe}$ from these modes.
 On the other hand, this highlights the importance of $B_s \to \mu \mu$, which is sensitive to $C_{10}$ only.
 At one-loop level, all eleven SMEFT operators considered here contribute to $\Delta C_{9,10}$ ($\tilde C_{uG}$ only via mixing).
-In the case of $\tilde C^{(1)}_{\varphi q}$, $\tilde C_{\varphi u}$, $\tilde C^{(1)}_{lq}$, $\tilde C^{(3)}_{lq}$, $\tilde C_{lu}$, $\tilde C_{qe}$, $\tilde C_{e u}$. and partially $\tilde C^{(3)}_{\varphi q}$, these contributions can simply be absorbed by redefining the fit degrees of freedom
+In the case of $\tilde C^{(1)}_{\varphi q}$, $\tilde C_{\varphi u}$, $\tilde C^{(1)}_{lq}$, $\tilde C^{(3)}_{lq}$, $\tilde C_{lu}$, $\tilde C_{qe}$, $\tilde C_{e u}$, and partially $\tilde C^{(3)}_{\varphi q}$, these contributions can simply be absorbed by redefining the fit degrees of freedom

-Numerically, these loop-level corrections are typically below percent-level compared to tree level contributions.
-For the remaining contributions from $\tilde C^{(3)}_{\varphi q}$, $\tilde C_{uB}$, $\tilde C_{uW}$ (and $\tilde C_{uG}$) to $\Delta C_{9,10}$ such redefinition is not possible and additional degrees of freedom arise.
+Numerically, these loop-level corrections are typically below percent-level compared to tree-level contributions.
+For the remaining contributions from $\tilde C^{(3)}_{\varphi q}$, $\tilde C_{uB}$, $\tilde C_{uW}$ (and $\tilde C_{uG}$) to $\Delta C_{9,10}$ such a redefinition is not possible and additional degrees of freedom arise.
 However, these remaining contributions to $\Delta C_{9,10}$ are at least one order of magnitude smaller than the tree-level ones.

 At tree level, $b\rightarrow s \nu\bar \nu$ transitions are sensitive to $\tilde C^+_{\varphi q} + \tilde C^-_{lq}$.
 Additional loop-level contributions by $\tilde C_{uW}$, $\tilde C^{(1)}_{\varphi q}$, $\tilde C^{(3)}_{\varphi q}$, $\tilde C_{\varphi u}$, $\tilde C^{(1)}_{lq}$, $\tilde C^{(3)}_{lq}$ and $\tilde C_{lu}$ can be absorbed into $\tilde C^{+(**)}_{\varphi q}$ and $\tilde C^{-(*)}_{lq}$: